 By the year 2000, world culture had grown to see gangster films as a mostly sensational, idyllic genre.
-Popular gangster movies were rife with moral praise; often creating heros and badasses out of people the court would sentence to death.
+Popular gangster movies were rife with moral praise; often creating heroes and badasses out of people the court would sentence to death.

-Gomorrah, which is based off a book of the same name about the real Mafia group from Napoli, has no intent of glamorizing gang life.
+Gomorrah, which is based on a book of the same name about the real Mafia group from Napoli, has no intent of glamorizing gang life.
 In fact, Gomorrah is an indictment of gangster films that have inspired young people to take up a life of crime.

 One film in particular that is condemned in this way is Scarface.
 Children in the film say they want to be like Tony Montana but the life of crime they find is not the one that they had envisioned from the movies.